crisfix22/ai-code-review-agent/README.md

 1. **Diff Encoding**: GitHub Actions calculates the diff and encodes it as base64
 2. **API Request**: The encoded diff is sent to the `/analize` endpoint
 3. **Language Detection**: The service detects the programming language from file extensions
+4. **RAG Context Retrieval** (if enabled): Similar previous reviews and documentation are retrieved from ChromaDB
+5. **Prompt Enrichment**: The prompt is enriched with relevant context from RAG
-4. **AI Analysis**: The appropriate AI provider analyzes the code using language-specific prompts
+6. **AI Analysis**: The appropriate AI provider analyzes the code using language-specific prompts with context
-5. **Feedback Generation**: The AI generates comprehensive code review feedback
+7. **Feedback Generation**: The AI generates comprehensive code review feedback
+8. **Storage**: The review is stored in ChromaDB for future reference
-6. **Response**: Feedback is returned and posted as a PR comment
+9. **Response**: Feedback is returned and posted as a PR comment

+## RAG (Retrieval Augmented Generation)

+This project includes RAG capabilities using Langchain and ChromaDB to enhance code analysis with context from:
+- Previous code reviews
+- Code snippets and best practices
+- Technical documentation

+RAG is enabled by default but can be disabled per-request or globally.
+See [RAG.md](RAG.md) for detailed documentation.

 ## Contributing